Tackling a New and Emerging Threat in Commercial Laboratories: Monkeypox Virus

 Understanding Current Methods for Laboratory Biodecontamination

 Traditional biodecontamination of BSL-2 and BSL-3 laboratories often employ manual cleaning using caustic chemicals like quaternary ammonium compounds (QUATs) and sodium hypochlorite (bleach), or peracetic acid mixtures.
 Manual methods are of particular concern because certain areas of a workspace may be missed when wiping due to human error.
 Furthermore, QUATs have been linked to pathogen resistance of common laboratory pathogens and can generate sticky biofilm that can worsen this issue (Huff 1, Jia 1).
 Vaporous hydrogen peroxide (VHP) decontamination is also a popular option but high concentrations of VHP like 35%-59% solutions can be less desirable than lower concentrations.
-While highly efficacious, these chemicals can lead to degradation of expensive laboratory equipment and increase the risk of exposure to staff.
+While highly efficacious, these chemicals can lead to the degradation of expensive laboratory equipment and increase the risk of exposure to staff.

 • Higher concentrations of hydrogen peroxide may also require longer dissipation times.